elahtrebor/static-hash-in-C/README.md

 # static-hash-in-C
 <pre>
-Example of a static hash in C using 2 arrays.
+Example of a static hash in C using a static array.
 Tested on Ubuntu 16.4 , Mint 17, Android 9.
 This code is free.

 The CODE sets up 1 array with the input to be hashed and another array dedicated to the hash keys.